 This dripper is certainly light, but it's finicky and delicate nature means it may not be the best for everyone.

 It doesn't get much cheaper than this for a dripper AND a cup!
 You won't even have to purchase filters.
 Granted, the GSI Ultralight isn't the most robust coffee maker and breakage is a real possibility.
 Some people will prefer to spend more and get something more durable, but if your main motivation is tiny and light, this is a clear winner.

 If every fraction of an ounce is crucial for your set-up, then the GSI Ultralight Java Drip will be a serious contender for your dollars.
-This brewer was the lightest and most compact in our test suite, though that also meant it was the most delicate and a bit finicky to use.
+This brewer is extremely light and is the most compact in our test suite, though that also meant it was the most delicate and a bit finicky to use.

 Some of our top pour over brewers, left to right: Primula, GSI Outdoors Ultralight Java Drip, and the Hario V60.